 To keep things focused, common phone number patterns are omitted, including:

-- Phone number status monitoring (statuses output)
+- Number status monitoring (statuses output)

 These omissions are intentional: the goal is to illustrate how phone number claiming is wired, not provide drop-in contact center modules.
 See the Connect PhoneNumber resource reference for all available configuration options.